-Only having recently watched all the Eon-sanctioned Bond films (most of them for the first time) and discovering their scores (also for the first time), I didn’t go into the new Bond film/score with any particular expectations other than being an admirer of Thomas Newman and director Sam Mendes.
-SKYFALL as a film is a thrilling entry in the franchise and a major return to (the new) form after the disappointing QUATUM OF SOLACE.
+I didn’t go into the new Bond film/score with any particular expectations other than being an admirer of Thomas Newman and director Sam Mendes.
+SKYFALL as a film is a thrilling entry in the franchise and a major return to (the new) form after the disappointing QUANTUM OF SOLACE.
 In addition, Mendes and his screenwriters have raised the bar for future entries by creating an exciting thriller with particularly compelling performances and an unexpected emotional core.
-For film music fans, the question becomes whether or not Newman was able to honor the Bond musical tradition and yet still retain enough of his own distinctive voice.
+For film music fans, the question becomes whether Newman honored the Bond musical tradition while retaining his distinctive voice.

 From the startling opening two-note brass motif, Newman makes it clear that he will be handling the traditional Bond musical elements in a different fashion from his predecessors.
 Newman forgoes outright quotes of the classic themes, dissecting them instead for rhythmic/melodic motifs and chord progression.

 Thankfully, Newman didn’t have to supplant his distinctive style.
-“New Digs” has a faint Middle Eastern aura and the syncopated rhythms and unorthodox orchestrations reminiscent of scores like AMERICAN BEAUTY.
-The pizzicato strings and vibraphone of “Close Shave” and the furious sixteenth notes of “Health & Safety” also bear the hallmarks of his unique musical voice.
-Though for legal reasons, Adele’s theme song is not included on the album (a sore point with many fans), Newman works it into the score in “Komodo Dragon,” underscored by the four notes of the classic guitar riff, while the “Sky-fall” notes makes their way into “The Bloody Shot”.
+The Middle Eastern aura of “New Digs” has the syncopated rhythms and unorthodox orchestrations reminiscent of scores like AMERICAN BEAUTY.
+The pizzicato strings and vibraphone of “Close Shave” and the furious sixteenth notes of “Health & Safety” also bear his hallmarks sound.
+Adele’s theme song was not included on the album (a sore point with many fans).
+But Newman works the melody into “Komodo Dragon,” underscored by the four notes of the classic guitar riff.
+The two “Sky-fall” notes make their way into “The Bloody Shot”.

-But not everything is action-oriented.
-The brass chorale at the heart of M’s “Voluntary Retirement” and “Mother” gives the score gravitas, while a heartbreaking theme for the doomed “Severine” and the haunting musical mists of “Skyfall” allow the score room to breathe.
+But there is more to the score than action cues.
+The brass chorale at the heart of M’s “Voluntary Retirement” and “Mother” gives the score gravitas.
+A heartbreaking theme for the doomed “Severine” and the haunting musical mists of “Skyfall” allow the score room to breathe.

 For those of you missing more quotes of the quintessential “James Bond Theme” on the album, don’t worry.
-David Arnold’s arrangement of the theme (“Breadcrumbs”) is used sparingly in a couple key spots in the film for maximum effect and incorporated no doubt at the behest of the powers that be.
+David Arnold’s arrangement of the theme (“Breadcrumbs”) appears sparingly in a couple key spots in the film for maximum effect.
+No doubt, Newman incorporated it at the behest of the powers that be.